DK96-OS/AndroidTools/README.md

 The NetworkObserver makes these changes less important to you, especially if you just want to know, yes or no, is there  internet access.
 The steps to implementing this component are:
 1. Construct your NetworkObserver in a ViewModel
-2. In every Activity that needs to know about Network state:
+2. In every Activity that hosts a fragment that uses NetworkObserver:
-   * Register the NetworkObserver with the Context, call `registerWith(this)` in `onStart`
+   * Register the NetworkObserver in `onStart` by calling `registerWith(this)`
-   * Unregister the NetworkObserver, call `unregisterWith(this)` in `onStop`
+   * Unregister the NetworkObserver in `onStop` with `unregisterWith(this)`
-3. Call `getLiveData()` and observe the network status where it is required for your project
+3. Call `getLiveData()` and observe it in your fragments/lifecycleOwners
-   * Alternatively, use `getCurrentValue()` to obtain the value once
+   * Alternatively, use `getCurrentValue()`
 #### Network Constraints ####
-If you have tasks that are better suited for specific types of networks, such as Wifi vs Mobile data, then you will need to override `buildNetworkRequest()` and use `NetworkRequest.Builder()` to specify the network constraints that will apply.
+If you have tasks that are better suited for specific types of networks, such as WiFi vs Mobile data, then you will need to override `buildNetworkRequest()` and use `NetworkRequest.Builder()` to specify the network constraints that will apply.
 Check the documentation on NetworkRequest for details on network constraints.